 The Dance Ensemble gives the highly creative student body an avenue for presenting their dance skills in performance.
 Faculty, students, and guest artists choreograph for the Ensemble.
 The Ensemble presents a variety of dance styles, including jazz, modern, ballet, and hip-hop.
 Fall and Spring.
 Prerequisite: Audition or permission.

 Contemporary Dance I (2 credits) Introduces basic concepts of alignment and movement.
 Combines beginning technique and creative work with an emphasis on developing body discipline and enjoyment of movement.
 Fall.
 Group: IV.**

 Continuation of DA 101 to strengthen and refine technique.
 Further develops rhythmic and musical sensitivity, fosters freedom and fullness of movement, encourages creative work and appropriate risk taking.
 Spring.
 Group: IV.**

 Ballet I (2 credits)

 Introduction to classical ballet technique: basic ballet vocabulary, including barre work and center practice, as well as stretching and strengthening floor exercises.Offered Fall in alternate years.
 Group: IV.**

 Ballet II (2 credits)

 Continuation of Ballet I, barre and floor work geared to the more experienced dancer.
 Emphasis on musicality, technical growth, and increased facility in combinations.
-Spring 2013 and alternate years.
+Offered Spring in alternate years.
+Group: IV.**